projectcapsule/website/content/en/docs/contributions/_index.md

 ---
 title: Contributions
-weight: 10
+weight: 20
-description: How to contribute to the docs
+description: Contributions to the project
 ---

 {{% pageinfo %}}